ensisoft/detonator/README.md

 WASM
 ------------------------------
-Building to WASM is currently supported only on Linux and covers only the engine not the editor.
+Building to WASM currently supported only for the engine but not the editor.
 The build is separated from the main engine build and is in emscripten/ folder.

 - Install emscripten (https://emscripten.org/docs/getting_started/downloads.html) Note that the location of emsdk is arbitrary, but I've dumped it into gamestudio/ so that my IDE (Clion) can easily find the emscripten headers for C++ tooling (the CMakeLists then has a matching include for this).
 - Currently, the target Emscripten version is 3.0.0.
 Using other version will likely break things.
+- If using Windows Install Ninja from https://github.com/ninja-build/ninja/releases.
+Drop the ninja.exe for example into the emsdk folder or anywhere on your PATH.

+On Linux

+- Install Emscripten
 ```
   $ cd gamestudio
   $ git clone https://github.com/emscripten-core/emsdk.git